Welcome to the world of Shizendo Karate

-The Shi Zen system aims to help overcome difficulties whilst developing your natural abilities in motion.
-Our bodies move best in a relaxed state, developing this relaxed state both physically and mentally we are more able to respond to changing circumstances.
+The Shi Zen system aims to help overcome difficulties, whilst developing your natural abilities in motion.
+Our bodies move best in a relaxed state, developing this relaxed state both physically and mentally means we are more able to respond to changing circumstances.
 For example, attacks from differing angles, combinations and distances, in Shizendo we call this relax state the flow as speed is not made artificially, its made naturally.
 Our minds can function with greater clarity when in this natural state helping us to see things clearer, giving us the ability to respond instantly, because our minds move our the body.
 Every physical action starts with a thought.

 “Speed is not made artificially, it’s made naturally.”

 The Kanji is an encompassing term which is reflected both physically, mentally and emotionally, all movement are subject to the laws of nature.
 Tapping into this natural state is the subject of shizendo training.”Do”.
 Translates as the way when this is used as a suffix to a particular style of Japanese martial arts, it is indicative of more than just a means of combat.
 Do indicates a discipline and philosophy with moral and spiritual connotations, the ultimate aim being enlightenment through personal development.